Ahmad-fadl/ita/Milestone/readme.md

 to explicitly agree that his tweets get geo-tagged.
 Additionally, we plan to use the given sentiment scores as a baseline later on.

 ## Basic Statistics
-* <span style="color:red">AHMAD</span>
-The file ... contains various visualizations of the extracted data.
+The file "ita/src/vis.py" contains various visualizations of the extracted data.
 You can find all metadata there.

 ## Outlook and Examples
 We basically want our sentiment classifier to work as follows: